Understanding Teen Emotions: When to Worry and How to Help

 Red flags for depression and anxiety

-- Persistent irritability: A state of being constantly on edge or easily provoked that lasts for most of the day.
+• Persistent irritability: Your teen seems on edge or easily provoked most of the day, not only after one argument.

-- Physical changes: Significant changes in sleep or appetite that are not explained by a temporary illness or a heavy school week.
+• Physical changes: Significant changes in sleep or appetite are not explained by illness, schedule changes, or a heavy school week.

-- Excessive worry: A level of anxiety about school, health, or the future that feels impossible for them to quiet.
+• Excessive worry: Anxiety about school, health, performance, or the future becomes hard for them to quiet.

 When recurring symptoms deserve attention